 WCS Canada uses science to build the case for what needs to be done to help wildlife survive in a rapidly changing world.
-We focus on the need to protect key habitat and landscape connections, especially in large intact wild areas such as the far north in Ontario, the Northern Boreal Mountains of BC and Yukon and the western Arctic.
+We focus on the need to protect key habitat and landscape connections, especially in large intact wild areas such as the Ontario Northern Boreal, the Northern Boreal Mountains of BC and Yukon and the western Arctic.
 We have worked extensively with indigenous communities to support their conservation objectives with our science.

 Today, WCS Canada continues to focus on building a scientific case for action to protect species:

-- We spent seven winters surveying wolverine populations in the far north of Ontario to create a clearer picture of where wolverine are – and aren’t.
-This work can help us identify key wolverine habitat before development occurs in the far north of Ontario and better understand wolverine’s tolerance for human activities.
+- We spent seven winters surveying wolverine populations in the northern Ontario to create a clearer picture of where wolverine are – and aren’t.
+This work can help us identify key wolverine habitat before development occurs in the Ontario Northern Boreal and better understand wolverine’s tolerance for human activities.

 - We have also extensively surveyed boreal caribou populations in northern Ontario and have helped document the impact of human disturbance – particularly roads and forestry – on caribou survival.
 We played a central role in drafting the federal caribou recovery strategy under the Species at Risk Act and continue to press both the federal and provincial governments to take this innovative plan seriously.